mengomarlene/2DImage2Mesh/README.md

 # 2DImage2Mesh
-Procedure to CREATE A 2D QUADRAQNGULAR MESH FROM AN IMAGE USING SCANIP AND ABAQUS ONLY NOT FOR SCANIP 7!!!
+Procedure to CREATE A 2D QUADRAQNGULAR MESH OR 3D EXTRUDED HEX MESH FROM AN IMAGE USING SCANIP AND ABAQUS ONLY NOT FOR SCANIP 7!!!
 ## INSTRUCTIONS
 ### In scanIP